How to Respond to Insensitive Comments & Questions as a Christian Widow

 One really helpful tip is to consider some of these answers and boundaries beforehand:

 When you have already decided what you do and don't want to share, and even have some possible responses, it can prevent you from losing your own peace and reacting in anger.
+Clarity ahead of time helps you stay anchored when words catch you off guard.

 2. Don’t Get Stuck In Judging Motives & People